ddgope/Operationalizing-Machine-Learning/README.md

 !["Application Insights" graphs](img/18.JPG?raw=true "Application Insights Graphs")

 We can see _Failed requests_, _Server response time_, _Server requests_ & _Availability_ graphs in real time.

+**Running logs.py script**
+Although we can enable _Application Insights_ at deploy time with a check-box, it is useful to be able to run code that will enable it for us.
+For this reason, I run the _logs.py_ Python file, where I put in _name_ the name of the deployed model (_best-model2_) and I add the line `service.update(enable_app_insights=True)`:

 ### **Step 5: Swagger Documentation**